dwiepert/naip-w2v2/README.md

 * `--clip_length`: integer specifying how many frames the audio should be.
 Default to 160000
 * `--trim`: boolean indicating whether to trim silence.
 Default to False.
 * `--mode`: Specify the mode you are running, i.e., whether to run fine-tuning for classification ('classification'), evaluation only ('eval-only'), or embedding extraction ('extraction').
 Default is 'classification'.
-* `--annotation_path`: if running embedding extraction, you can specify a single full csv path to load instead of a directory with a train.csv and test.csv.
 * `--mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
 * `--batch_size`: set the batch size (default 8)
 * `--num_workers`: set number of workers for dataloader (default 0)